okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/users/index.md

   * If you don't specify a value for `limit`, the maximum (200) is used as a default.
 If you are using a `q` parameter, the default limit is 10.
   * An HTTP 500 status code usually indicates that you have exceeded the request timeout.
 Retry your request with a smaller limit and [paginate](/docs/reference/core-okta-api/#pagination) the results.
-  * Okta strongly advises that where possible, you prefer the `search` parameter, which delivers optimal performance.
-The `q` or `filter` parameters may struggle to perform, in which case Okta advises reformatting the request to use `search`.
+  * Okta strongly advises that you use the `search` parameter, which delivers optimal performance.
+The `q` or `filter` parameters may struggle to perform, in which case Okta recommends reformatting the request to use `search`.
   * Treat the `after` cursor as an opaque value and obtain it through the next link relation.
 See [Pagination](/docs/reference/core-okta-api/#pagination).

 ##### Response parameters